flohop/GoodBookClubs/README.md

 <hr/>

 <h4>Disclaimer:</h4>
-<p>This website is still under production, although all main features work, there are still some bugs, I am working on fixing</p>
+<p>This website is still under production, although all main features work, there are still some bugs, I am working on fixing.</p>
-<p>All images of the website you will see here are taken from local host, because I am currently working on deploying the website, but it's just not ready yet</p>
+<p>All images of the website you will see here are taken from local host, because I am currently working on deploying the website, but it's just not ready yet.</p>

 <h2>Landing page</h2>
-<p>This is the main landing page, from here you can either explore the rest of the landing page, login, or create an account<p>
+<p>This is the main landing page, from here you can either explore the rest of the landing page, login, or create an account.<p>

 ![Landing](Docs/images/landing_page.png)